slash-segmentation/CHM/python/README.md

 with `-c`, e.g. `-c intensity-stencil-7` specifies the default filter used.
 This only supports a single filter, so `+`, `-`, or a list of filters cannot be given.

 The training algorithm requires also running the testing algorithm internally.
-Normally this is saved as a series of NPY files for quick access to the data, but these files are not very useful as an image format.
-To save them in a more useable format, the option `-o` can be given.
-The option takes anything that can be given to `imstack -S` although quotes may be required to make it a single argument.
+If desired these results can be saved using the option `-o`.
+This option takes anything that can be given to `imstack -S` although quotes may be required to make it a single argument.
 This means that if you want to see the results of running CHM test on the training data you can get it for free.
-Like CHM test, this support the `-d` argument to specify the data type used to save the data.
+Like CHM test, this supports the `-d` argument to specify the data type used to save the data.

 If not all of the training data should be used, a set of mask images can be provided to select which pixels will be considered during training.
 This is done with `-M masks` where `masks` can be